SwannJulien/swannjulien.com/README.md

 5. Change an image definition accordingly to the screen size of the user
 6. Basics of accessibility

+And also:

+1. Use FTP protocol with FileZila to send the webpages in a server
+2. Configure a server and the email of the server
+3. Use Google Search Console to analyse website performances

 To know more about BEM: http://getbem.com/ and https://en.bem.info/methodology/

 Bootstrap: https://getbootstrap.com/